cwgem/jruby-twitter4j-sample/README.md

 # Twitter4j Sample #

-This project is meant to show how JRuby can be used to read from a Twitter stream.
+This project is meant to show how JRuby can be used to read from the Twitter API.
 It shows in basic form how to load jar files, work with a Java class, and handle a Java exception.

 ## oAuth Note ##